CS-Computer Science Courses

 Prerequisites: CS 303 [Min Grade: C] and (MA 125 [Min Grade: C] or MA 225 [Min Grade: C])

 CS 457.
-Penetration Testing and Vulnerability Assessment.
+Fundamentals of Penetration Testing.
 3 Hours.

 This course focuses on penetration testing and vulnerability analysis.
 It introduces methodologies, techniques and tools to analyze and identify vulnerabilities in stand-alone and networked applications.
 It also covers methodologies for legal and standards compliance.